May Harrison: Musical training and career

 In 1900, May Harrison vied against 3,000 male and female musicians of all ages in the Associated Board's Senior Department, taking home the Gold Medal when she was just ten years old.
 The next year, she was awarded a scholarship to The Royal College of Music.
 Her sisters, Beatrice and Margaret, were also accepted to the college, respectively in 1903 and 1904.
-(At the time of her enrollment, Margaret Harrison was reportedly the youngest student the college had ever accepted.)
+(At the time of her enrolment, Margaret Harrison was reportedly the youngest student the college had ever accepted.)

 From 1902 to 1907, May Harrison trained under Madrid Symphony conductor Fernandez Arbos.
 In 1903, she made her formal debut at St. James Hall.
 The program, conducted by Henry Wood, included: Bach's Chaconne and E Major Concerto, Mendelssohn’s Violin Concerto, and Saint-Saëns' Introduction and Rondo Cappriccioso.
 In the audience was violinist Fritz Kreisler.

 According to Katrina Fountain, "May's genius, even at the age of fifteen, became apparent to Arbos who invited her in 1906 to make her European debut with the Madrid Symphony Orchestra.
 This was a great success and, with her mother as chaperone, she went to meet the Spanish Royal family and was presented with a gift of jewels".

 In 1908, the bulk of the Harrison family relocated to Berlin, Germany for two years, where Beatrice Harrison began studies at the Hochschule für Musik.
 Meanwhile, May Harrison left England in 1908 to pursue her own studies in Saint Petersburg, Russia with Leopold Auer.
 She then made her European debut in 1909 in Berlin, Germany.
 That same year, she replaced Fritz Kreisler at the Mendelssohn Festival in Helsingfors, Finland".

-Over the next decade, May and Beatrice Harrison increased their fame through performances of Johannes Brahms’ Double-Concerto for Violin and Cello.
+Over the next decade, May and Beatrice Harrison increased their fame through performances of Johannes Brahms' Double-Concerto for Violin and Cello.
 Following their initial performance of the piece under the baton of Alexander Glazunov in St. Petersburg, they then performed it nearly 60 more times for European audiences, including a concert under the baton of Sir Thomas Beecham at Hallé (Manchester) on 3 December 1914.
 Inspired by their performance that night, Frederick Delius returned home to pen a Double Concerto, which he then dedicated to the Harrison sisters and which they, in turn, performed in 1920.

 According to May Harrison's sister, Beatrice: